(Note: If you require content warnings, please click to scroll to the bottom of the page.)

 A girl giggled behind him.

-Ashtaroth swerved, catching a glimpse of yellow hair disappearing through a doorway and inside one of the homes.
+Ashtaroth swerved, catching a glimpse of chestnut hair disappearing through a doorway and inside one of the homes.

 Lilit was teasing him.
 He had to catch her.
 She was so close, and now he knew it had been her in the market.